What Causes Near-Death Experiences, and Who Has Them?

 NDEs involving ‘veridical perception’

-Near-death experiences involving accurate descriptions of specific, unique events happening around their unconscious or deceased physical body—veridical perception—are also highly fascinating.
+Near-death experiences involving accurate descriptions of specific, unique events happening around their unconscious or deceased physical body—veridical perceptions—are also highly fascinating.
 For instance, there are reports of NDE vision in persons blind from birth.

 In these cases, experiencers are able to describe activities that took place around them that they technically and scientifically shouldn’t have been able to describe.
 These descriptions often involve the presence, physical appearance, or activities of people nearby, or even of family members at a distance.